-Please consider presenting at the CUG 2018 conference, May 20 – 24, in Stockholm, Sweden.
+We invite you to present at the CUG 2019 May 5 – 9, in Montreal, Canada.
 If you are not from an active CUG member site, please read Who May Attend CUG before submitting your abstract.
 Share your experiences and help us work cooperatively toward solutions to problems encountered.

 CUG is not only about computing, it represents users across all inter-connected and inter-related HPC disciplines, including computing, storage, and analytics.

-Submissions related to any Cray product are invited in the following suggested categories (also known as “tracks”) and topics.
+Submissions related to any Cray product are invited in the following suggested categories:

 - Programming Environment